jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 Give and ask for specific feedback.
 If your collaborator/employee/student says something that you do not quite understand, ask them for more specific clarification.
 In addition, give feedback that is specific where possible without assuming knowledge that might be necessary and avoid jargon.

 For example, if a collaborator simply states that the number of samples would be underpowered, this might not be enough information for you to help solve the issue.
-Ask for clarification about why with response questions, such as "you believe that the sample size is too small to allow for specific statistical text XYZ to be utilized to identify if there are differences between the XYZ groups?".
+Ask for clarification about why with response questions, such as "you believe that the sample size is too small to allow for this specific statistical test (specify the test) to be utilized to identify if there are differences between these specific groups (specify the groups)?".

 ### **Be compassionate**